 To contact Rebecca, please email her at rebecca at rebeccali dot org.

-To support Rebecca’s Dharma work, which includes expenses for travels to Dharma teachers conferences, renting facilities for Dharma teachings and monthly subscription for video conferencing service to offer online classes as well as website maintenance costs, you can do so through Paypal by clicking here.
+To support Rebecca’s Dharma work, which includes expenses for registration and travels to Dharma teachers conferences, insurance, equipment, Dharma books and journal subscriptions, publication, transportation to Dharma teachings sites, monthly subscription fee for video conferencing service to offer online classes as well as website maintenance costs, you can do so through Paypal by clicking here or Venmo @Rebecca-Li-36.
+Please indicate clearly you are donating to support Rebecca Li’s Dharma work.